charmed-kubernetes/kubernetes-docs/pages/k8s/upgrade-notes.md

 ```
 (Currently juju deploy cs:~joeborg/docker-0)

-If you intend to use Docker, you can stop now.
-The upgrade is complete, and your worker
-nodes will continue to use the Docker runtime.
-For information on configuring the Docker
-charm, [click here].

 ### Switching to Containerd
-Pause workers
-We need to remove running pods from our workers because while we’re replacing Docker
-with Containerd, our workers will be temporarily unable to run containers.
-The pods will
-be moved to the temporary workers that we created in an earlier step.

-Pause your “real” workers, which will move pods to the temp workers.
+Now, pause the existing workers, which will move pods to the temporary workers.

 ```bash
 juju run-action [unit] pause --wait